Community recovery in non-binary and temporal stochastic block models: Introduction

 The main contributions of the present article can be summarised as follows: \begin{enumerate} \item We extend the SBM analysis to a general framework which allows the size and shape of the space of interactions $\cS$ to vary with scale, making it possible to analyse vector-valued and functional interactions with dimension growing with scale, and multiplex and temporal networks where the number of layers or snapshots goes to infinity.

-\item We derive a lower bound on the minimum achievable error rate of community recovery in a SBM with general interactions, including binary, categorical, weighted and temporal patterns.
-This result extends in a natural but non-trivial way earlier results for binary~\cite[Theorem~2.1]{Zhang_Zhou_2016} and real-valued~\cite[Theorem~5.2]{Xu_Jog_Loh_2020} SBM, by allowing the space of interactions $\cS$ and the interaction distributions to be arbitrary.
+\item We derive a lower bound on the minimum achievable error rate of community recovery in a SBM with general interactions, including binary, categorical, weighted, and temporal patterns.
+This result extends in a natural but non-trivial way earlier results for binary and real-valued SBMs, by allowing the space of interactions $\cS$ and the interaction distributions to be arbitrary.
 This is one of the first explicit quantitative lower bounds in this context.

 \item We show that the maximum likelihood estimator recovers the true communities up to the information-theoretic lower bound.
 Combined with the lower bound, this yields sharp thresholds for community recovery in terms of the \Renyi divergence between the interaction distributions.
-We also show that a polynomial-time algorithm attains the desired lower bound under mild additional regularity assumptions.
+We also propose a polynomial-time algorithm which attains the desired lower bound under mild additional regularity assumptions.

 \item We analyse temporal SBMs where interactions between nodes are correlated over time, and both the number of nodes $N$ and the number of time slots $T$ may tend to infinity.
 For sparse networks with Markov interactions, we derive information-theoretic consistency thresholds.
 The thresholds are presented in terms of an asymptotic formula for the \Renyi divergence between two sparse Markov chains, which could be of independent interest.